cklosowski/invoicedWP/README.txt

 1. English

 Would you like to help translate the plugin into more languages?
-[Join our Mailing List](http://support.invoicedwp.com/translation).
+Let us know.

 == Installation ==